haskell-works/blog/drafts/2018-07-26-draft-post.markdown

 big files.

 <img style="float: right; height: 300px; width: 300px;" src="/images/golden-toilet.png">
-Such parsers both take too much memory to load the entire document into memory and are too slow, being orders of magnitude slower than what IO bandwidth would allow.
+Such parsers both take use much memory and are too slow, being orders of magnitude slower than what IO bandwidth would allow.

 In some ways, the slowness is implied by the large memory usage.
 Traditional whole-document parsers spend a lot of time allocating memory, assigning